 Goals Pain points Motivations Experience level

 A mini course can demonstrate to your target audience what your brand represents.
 It shows what approach you take to

 online learning, what topics you find most important, and what theme you’ll maintain through the life of your business.

 There are lots of broad topics out there.
 Take fitness, for example.

 Some people are interested in fitness because they want to feel better, lose weight, keep up with the kids, or run a marathon.
 Others have been lifelong athletes who continue to view fitness as a top priority in their lives.

 You can see how 100 entrepreneurs could take the topic of fitness in 100 different directions.
 You just have to put your personal stamp on it.

 An entrepreneur who creates competition-related fitness courses would not share an audience with an entrepreneur who creates fitness courses about losing weight.
 The audience members have different goals, pain points, experience levels, and motivations.

 Creating a mini course can help you define what makes your brand unique and pave the way for a profitable future.
-If you find a niche to which many people can relate, your prospective audience expands.
+If you find a niche that a lot of people can relate to, your prospective audience expands.